Aliases for NAGK Gene

 GeneCards Summary for NAGK Gene

 NAGK (N-Acetylglucosamine Kinase) is a Protein Coding gene.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism and Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include N-acylmannosamine kinase activity and N-acetylglucosamine kinase activity.
+Diseases associated with NAGK include Sialuria.
+Among its related pathways are Metabolism of proteins and Amino sugar and nucleotide sugar metabolism.
+Gene Ontology (GO) annotations related to this gene include N-acylmannosamine kinase activity and N-acetylglucosamine kinase activity.

 Converts endogenous N-acetylglucosamine (GlcNAc), a major component of complex carbohydrates, from lysosomal degradation or nutritional sources into GlcNAc 6-phosphate.
 Involved in the N-glycolylneuraminic acid (Neu5Gc) degradation pathway: although human is not able to catalyze formation of Neu5Gc due to the inactive CMAHP enzyme, Neu5Gc is present in food and must be degraded.
 Also has ManNAc kinase activity.